 It doesn’t matter if you are engaging in affiliate marketing or promoting your own business, you won’t be able to turn a profit by just writing posts.
 On social media, you compete with large companies and personal brands.
 What you’re looking for is a promotion strategy that takes into account the specifics of the company and engages the potential audience.
 How to design it?
 Is it possible to sideline already promoted accounts by enticing their subscribers?

-My name is Mark Yanovskiy and today I will tell you how to create a successful Instagram promotion marketing strategy.
+The Leadbit team is here to tell you how to create a successful Instagram promotion marketing strategy.
 Not only will we cover the basics, but you will also learn many useful tricks.
 Let’s get started…

 Table of contents